kikioh/digital-parallel-NMR/README.md

 ## Execution
 The code was developed and tested with the following packages:
-- Matlab 2023a, check Spinach for the require toolboxs
+- Matlab 2023a, check Spinach for the required toolboxes
 - COMSOL Multiphysics 6.1, require 'mfnc' and 'emw' module
 - [Spinach v2.8](https://spindynamics.org/group/?page_id=12)